ngaranko/atlas/README.md

 They can simply be added by using the `export` command from the command line, or by adding these variables to `.bash_profile`.

-Make sure the app is running locally by running `npm start`.
+Make sure the app is running locally by running `yarn start`.
-Then, in a second terminal, go to `cd test/e2e` and run `npm run start` (single run).
+Then, in a second terminal, go to `cd test/e2e` and run `yarn start` (single run).
-Or open the UI using `npm run watch`.
+Or open the UI using `yarn watch`.

 Test using docker-compose:
 ```